shorter-finance/.github/profile/README.md

 # Shorter Finance

-Shorter Finance is a truly 100% decentralized infrastructure from IPI Labs.
+Shorter Finance is a 100% on-chain auto-broker protocol from IPI Labs, bringing margin trading and physical delivery to the DeFi landscape with the ethos of open source.

 This repository is a **mirror** derived from [IPI Labs](https://github.com/IPILabs) for some particular usage.
 To acquire the source code of `Shorter Finance v1`, please head over the links below: